SEO 101 should be a required course for any business owner with a website.

 Obviously the longer people stay on your page and engage with your content, the better for your rankings.

-This trend of providing individualized results for each user based on their preferences and past behaviour is likely to get stronger and stronger as Google and technology continue to develop.
+This trend of providing individualised results for each user based on their preferences and past behaviour is likely to get stronger and stronger as Google and AI technology continue to develop.

 A good SEO specialist will want to know some demographical information about your target audience – age, gender, location, interests etc.